Testing Conditional Independence in Supervised Learning Algorithms: Discussion

 \section{Discussion}

 \citet{Shah2018} have demonstrated that no CI test can be uniformly valid against arbitrary alternatives, a sort of no-free-lunch (NFL) theorem for CI. \citet{Bates2019} prove a similar NFL theorem for constructing knockoff variables, showing that no algorithm can efficiently compute nontrivial knockoffs for arbitrary input distributions.
 The original NFL theorem for optimization is well-known \citep{Wolpert1997}.
 Together, these results delimit the scope of the CPI.
 Our method is completely general, in the sense that it works with any well-chosen combination of supervised learner, loss function, and knockoff sampler.
 However, it is simultaneously constrained by these choices.
 The CPI will not in general control Type I error or have any power against the null when knockoffs are poorly constructed or models are misspecified.
+If the selected loss function ignored distributional information from higher moments, then the CPI will as well.
+With likelihood-based measures, however, the method will converge on the true Markov blanket.

 In our experiments, we employed a variety of risk estimators, including cross-validation, subsampling, out-of-bag estimates, and the holdout method.
 Results did not depend on these choices, suggesting that analysts may use whichever is most efficient for the problem at hand.
+We also used a number of different learning algorithms and found that all showed good convergence properties in finite samples -- even the SVM, which is known to have infinite VC dimension, and therefore violates the consistency criterion cited in Sect.~\ref{sec:theory}.

 Computational bottlenecks can complicate the use of our procedure for high-dimensional datasets.
-It took approximately 49 hours to generate second-order knockoffs for the gene expression matrix described in Section~\ref{sec:pathways}.
-However, as noted in Section~\ref{sec:ko}, knockoff sampling is an active area of research, and we expect future advances to speed up the procedure considerably.
+It took approximately 49 hours to generate second-order knockoffs for the gene expression matrix described in Sect.~\ref{sec:pathways}.
+However, as noted in Sect.~\ref{sec:ko}, knockoff sampling is an active area of research, and we expect future advances to speed up the procedure considerably.